wilco2009/Alvatrum/README.md

 solved bug in z80 instruction ex (sp),ix/iy - Tirnanog now works solved bug in z80 instructions ld a,ixh and ld a,ixl - Rambo III and Renegade II now works

+beta version 0.1.02
+solved a bug when screen page 7 is active opcodes $82 and $83 fixed - La Abadia del Crimen now works

+beta version 0.1.03
+Fixed a bug in the loading path procedure following games works now:
+Robocop
+Rtype now loads but work with trash in the screen Addams Family

 TO DO:
 tape reading tzx
 memory contention